jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 ## Changelog

+### 3.1.0 (XX 2021)

+- Sending notifications to Bitbucket Data Center's deployment status API are now supported.
+For Freestyle jobs, this is implemented as a post-build action.
+For Pipeline and Multibranch Pipeline jobs, this is implemented using the `bbs_deploy` wrapper step.

 ### 3.0.2 (19 October 2021)
 - The minimum version of Jenkins changed to be **2.249.1**
 - Fix issue JENKINS-66789 (incoming webhooks unexpectedly disabling pipeline branches)